7. Introduction to Supply and Demand#

 In a subsequent lecture we will investigate settings with many goods.

-Key infrastructure concepts that we’ll encounter in this lecture are
+Key infrastructure concepts that we will encounter in this lecture are:

 • inverse demand curves